idakandrew/LogiStruct/README.md

 ![logo](https://github.com/idakandrew/logistruct/blob/main/data/logo.png?raw=true)

 ## Overview
 LogiStruct is an in-development logic simulator designed around a pixel canvas system.
-It is written entirely in C, and relies on the Allegro 5 library for graphics and input.
+It is written entirely in C, and relies on the Allegro 5 library for graphical and input features.
 ## Version
 Latest: v0.1
 ## Compilation